vitessio/website/content/en/docs/14.0/reference/vreplication/v1/dropsources.md

 blacklisted tables.

 ***Warning***: This command actually deletes data.
-We recommend that you run this with the -dry_run parameter first and reads its output so that you know which actions will be performed.
+We recommend that you run this with the --dry_run parameter first and reads its output so that you know which actions will be performed.

 ### Parameters

-#### -rename_tables
+#### --rename_tables
 **optional**\
 **default** all